 The sequence of image display is determined by a by a similarity matrix.
 Entries in the matrix are pair-wise similarities for each taxon/character pair.
 The images that are the closest to the previously selected images are displayed on the next screen.
 The entries in the matrix are based on similarity assessments made by users while playing an on-line game, similar to those devised by Luis Von Ahn (von Ahn 2004, 2006).
-One of these games has now been incorporated into Google Image Labeler.
+One of these games was incorporated into Google Image Labeler before it was discontinued.
 Because the database is stored on-line, it can be continuously updated with new data as the game is played.
 This will improve the quality of image delivery in the key.

 Entry into the key requires an initial assessment of similarity, which is used to guide future image display.
 For large groups this accomplished through drawings that allow the discrimination of large numbers of taxa.
 For instance, if the user has access to leaves he or she would select this entry point and be presented with a diagram that illustrates the difference between simple and compound leaves.
 Further diagrams will assist in narrowing the type of leaf, until it is possible to display a screen of leaf images for selection.
 Because the database tracks real perceptual similarities, this and subsequent screens will contain images that users find similar, and that must be discriminated for proper taxon recognition.